Download the Code of Federal Regulations in XML.

 (iii) The burner is not properly seated or in place; or

-(iv) Trial for ignition fails, if a programing control is provided.
+(iv) Trial for ignition fails, if a programming control is provided.

 (i) Boiler safety trip control system.
 (1) Each boiler must be provided with a safety trip control system that automatically closes the master and all burner fuel oil valves upon—